 Here is how you can add data into your Lightship Maps site:

-- Open the Admin by clicking the Admin icon .
+- Open the Layer Admin by clicking the layer icon in the bottom left corner.
 This will display a list of all the layers in your map site.

 - In the Layers tab, click the "NEW LAYER" button at the bottom of the screen.

-- From here you can either add a WMS layer (see how to article here: Add WMS Layer) or upload a brand new layer.
+- From here you can either add a WMS layer (see how to article here: Add WMS Layer), upload a brand new layer or create a layer for an existing data source.
 I want to add an entirely new layer so I will click "UPLOAD NEW LAYER".

 - Click "UPLOAD A FILE" to browse your computer for the file.
 Here is a sample file you can download and use to try uploading a layer: Water Mains.

 - You can change the File name if you want and you have the option of adding tags.